STS15/Fargos-Talismans/README.md

 ### 🎉 Special Thanks

+A huge thanks to the Terraria mod developer [Fargowilta](https://steamcommunity.com/workshop/filedetails/?id=2570931073), whom this mod pulled heavy inspiration from.
 A big thank you to all the players and modders who have supported and inspired me over the last decade.

 * * *